-Hadhrat Ibn Abbaas (Radhiallahu Anhu) reports that Rasulullah (Sallallahu Alaihi Wasallam) said: “Whoever recites (the following Durood), then Allah Ta’ala will tire seventy angels (to continue writing reward for the reciter) for one thousand days.
+Hadhrat Ibn Abbaas (Radhiallahu Anhu) reports that Rasulullah (Sallallahu Alaihi Wasallam) said: “Whoever recites the following (Durood), then he will (engage and) tire seventy angels (in recording the reward of the durood recited) for one thousand mornings.

 جَزَى اللهُ عَنَّا مُحَمَّدًا مَّا هُوَ أَهْلُهُ

-May Allah Ta’ala reward Hadhrat Muhammad (Sallallahu Alaihi Wasallam) on our behalf such a reward that he is worthy of.
+May Allah Ta’ala reward Nabi Muhammad (Sallallahu Alaihi Wasallam) on our behalf as he is worthy (i.e. a reward that befits his esteemed position).

 Rasulullah (Sallallahu Alaihi Wasallam)’s Love for his Ummah